Azure/azure-powershell/src/StackEdge/StackEdge/help/Get-AzStackEdgeDevice.md

 Title                            Severity AppearedDateTime      Recommendation
 -----                            -------- ----------------      --------------
 Lost heartbeat from your device.
 Critical 02-Jan-20 10:35:20 AM If your device is offline, then the device is not able to communicate with the Azure service.
-This could be due to one of the following reasons: <br/> &nbs…
+This could be due to one of the following reasons: <br/> &nbsï¿½

 PS C:\>$device.NetworkSetting